 About Reform Efforts

 Neither chamber of Congress has yet floated a draft of rental assistance reform legislation in the 113th Congress.
-This past October, national housing organizations sent a letter to the House and Senate appropriations committees urging them to include 11 key rental assistance program reforms in the final FY 2014 appropriations bill; however, many of these provisions did not make it into the final legislation.
+Last October, national housing organizations sent a letter to the House and Senate appropriations committees urging them to include 11 key rental assistance program reforms in the final FY 2014 appropriations bill; however, many of these provisions did not make it into the final legislation.
 Due to the cost savings produced by reform legislation (as highlighted in the above letter), such legislation will likely be reconsidered in the future.
 The President's FY 2014 Budget Proposal also included a series of legislative changes to the programs intended to streamline and enhance them.

 Reform of the Housing Choice Voucher program for the first time in ten years would help the program continue to provide affordable housing to millions of households, while using federal resources more efficiently.
 For a more in-depth analysis of proposals as they are available and other information, please see the National Low Income Housing Coalition's webpage.